Janowoj/media/README.md

 // It is going to have a type of 'users/add'.

 // Whenever we start the request, the THUNK is going to dispatch an action with the type of 'users/add/pending'.

+## Managing loading state

+// We want to show the loading indicator when we are making the request inside of the BUTTON.

+# 'Fine-Grained' loading state

+// Maintaining separate state variables for each request.

+// Generally two options for implementation

+// The RTK Wuery module that we will use in a little a bit handles this for us automatically.